 04 of 07

-Both Seattle and Bellevue have school districts with the usual run of elementary, middle/junior high and high schools, but what sets the two cities apart is access to hire education.
-Seattle definitely eeks out an edge in this department, as would be expected from a much larger city.
+Both Seattle and Bellevue have school districts with the usual run of elementary, middle/junior high and high schools, but what sets the two cities apart is access to higher education.
+Seattle definitely seeks out an edge in this department, as expected from a much larger city.
 However, both cities do have opportunities for higher ed.